Sending domains

 At MailerSend, you can send transactional emails using your own domain name.
 A sending domain is your unique identifier in the MailerSend application.

-Before you can start sending emails from your domain, you need to add and verify it.
-Read our help article on How to add and verify your sending domain for instructions.
+To start sending emails from your main, you need to add and verify it.
+You can find instructions in our help article How to add and verify your sending domain.

-You can have more than one domain under your personal account, and each domain can have different settings (they are not related to each other).
-For example, if you set to track opens or unsubscribes for one domain, another domain that belongs to your account can use different settings.
+You can have multiple domains under your account, and each domain can have different settings.
+For example, you can set one domain to track opens and unsubscribes, while another domain uses different settings.

 How to manage domains